Shane NixonCalgary REALTOR®LPT Realty

 What I Look For During a Showing as a REALTOR® With a Trades Background

-A practical look at the condition, layout, mechanical, electrical, and resale details Shane watches for during showings.
+A look at the condition, layout, repairs, systems, and resale details Shane pays attention to during a showing.

-Listing photos can show finishes, but they often miss wear, smells, layout issues, water staining, awkward repairs, and how the home actually feels room to room.
+Listing photos can show finishes.
+They often miss wear, smells, layout issues, water staining, awkward repairs, and how the home actually feels from room to room.

-During a showing, I am looking at the property as a place to live, maintain, improve, and eventually resell.
+At a showing, I am thinking about how the home works to live in, maintain, improve, and eventually sell again.

 Condition, systems, and repair clues

-I pay attention to electrical panels, visible wiring concerns, mechanical rooms, signs of moisture, exterior grading, windows, old renovations, and whether repairs look professional or improvised.
+I pay attention to visible wiring, electrical panels, mechanical rooms, signs of moisture, exterior grading, windows, older renovations, and whether repairs look professional or improvised.

 That does not replace a home inspection.
 It helps you ask better questions before you write an offer or spend money on due diligence.

-A good showing is not just about whether you like the home today.
-It is also about layout, location, future buyer demand, renovation practicality, rental potential where relevant, and what could make resale harder later.
+A good showing is not only about whether you like the home today.
+It is also about layout, location, future buyer demand, renovation practicality, rental potential where relevant, and anything that may make resale harder later.

 This article is general information, not legal, financial, inspection, appraisal, tax, or professional trade advice.
 Talk to a qualified professional before relying on technical, legal, financial, or inspection conclusions.